 When running the build process for production, i.e.

-master-built, ensure that the build process does not include development dependencies.
+production-built, ensure that the build process does not include development dependencies.
 The CI script should test the build, and flag any issues to the customer and their team.

 Custom scripts and a CI service other than CircleCI and Travis CI can be used; the instructions below and scripts referenced are provided as a convenience only.

 The following example describes how a production site is developed and deployed using a build and deploy flow:

 - Make the necessary modifications to the source files and commit them to the branch.

 - Commit any changes to the dependencies (e.g.